idvorkin/idvorkin.github.io/_d/operating-manual-2.md

 * I can fight my lack of will power with a schedule.
 * Current schedule, 1 day Zach date, 1 day Amelia date, 1 day friend date
-* Get a healthy snack - popcorn or vegtables (not a huge container of fruit)
+* Get a healthy snack - popcorn or vegetables (not a huge container of fruit)

 ### Post work Kryptonite